Hi guys! Is trading for everybody? No!

 Psychological mindset, towards losses and gains, then probably trading is not the right thing for you.

-I often said that those claims of incredible performances are scams most of the times, so you cannot think to start trading with thousand euros or thousand dollars, ok?.
-You can do it as a hobby but you will…it will never be your job because if you make some maths you understand that you will never make enough money to live and you cannot make a living out of it.
+I often said that those claims of incredible performances are scams most of the times so you cannot think to start trading with a thousand euros or thousand dollars, ok?.
+You can do it as a hobby but it will never be your job because, if you make some maths, you understand that you will never make enough money to live and you cannot make a living out of it.

 So I said sometimes on… especially on automated trading, fifteen, twenty thousand dollars are a minimum starting point to think about it as something more than a pure hobby.

 With less than that you can do it, no problem, but you have to consider that if I said thirty percent a year, that was optimistic, let’s go down, let’s say 10% a year okay?
 Let’s imagine you can achieve 10% a year.